Chapter 17 – Lifeforce

 "You're almost finished!"
 Solonn assured her.

 Sure enough, the containment field soon vanished with a faint humming sound.
-Ntairow ran back to Esaax, dropping into something like a kneeling position and throwing all of her arms around him upon reaching him, crying against his chest as she embraced the newly-freed kwazai tightly.
+Ntairow ran back to Esaax, dropping into something like a kneeling position and throwing all of her arms around him, crying against his chest as she embraced the newly-freed kwazai tightly.

-"I should have found you sooner…" Ntairow lamented in a pained voice that barely exceeded a whisper.
-"Dear Night, look at you… you're so broken…" Esaax had gone into autoempathic crisis, she knew.
-That was something that she couldn't repair—it was something that no one could repair until he was elementally stabilized.
+"I should've found you sooner…" Ntairow lamented in a pained voice, nearly whispering.
+"Dear Night, look at you… you're so broken…" Esaax had gone into autoempathic crisis.
+That was something she couldn't repair—it was something no one could repair until he was elementally stabilized.
 He just had so terribly little time…

 "I don't think you can fix me now," Esaax said quietly.
 "I'm… I'm not gonna make it."